Central amygdala CRF signaling in alcohol dependence:

 What is their relevance to the behavioral effects of ethanol?

 Ethanol can alter the activity of multiple proteins.
 Another goal of the Contet laboratory is to elucidate the in vivo relevance of the action of ethanol on some of these molecular targets, with a focus on G protein-gated inwardly-rectifying potassium (GIRK) channels and large conductance, calcium- and voltage-activated potassium (BK) channels.
 Despite in vitro evidence that clinically-relevant concentrations of ethanol can bind and activate these channels, whether these actions contribute to the behavioral effects of ethanol remains largely unknown.

 We showed that GIRK3 gates activation of the mesolimbic dopaminergic system by ethanol, with direct consequences on binge-like drinking.
 We are now testing the ability of innovative subtype-specific ligands to selectively reduce excessive alcohol drinking (collaboration with the Slesinger laboratory).

-On the other hand, our work on BK channels thus far indicates that the auxiliary subunits β1 and β4 play a critical role in the behavioral adaptations triggered by chronic ethanol exposure, such as tolerance to intoxication and drinking escalation.
-We are currently testing knockin mice carrying a point mutation in the pore-forming α subunit of BK channels, which renders BK channels insensitive to ethanol without disrupting their physiological activity.
+On the other hand, our initial work on BK channels indicated that the auxiliary subunits β1 and β4 play a critical role in the behavioral adaptations triggered by chronic ethanol exposure, such as tolerance to intoxication and drinking escalation.
+Our current work uses knockin mice carrying a point mutation in the pore-forming α subunit of BK channels, which renders BK channels insensitive to ethanol without disrupting their physiological activity.
 Beyond BK channel subunits, we are also studying the effects of ethanol on the network of proteins known to physically interact with BK α.
 Our approach combines the use of genetically modified mice and virally mediated gene expression manipulation with behavioral analysis, as well as quantitative proteomics (collaboration with the MacCoss laboratory).